 The goal of this paper is to explore the contribution of an object-centered spatial representation in neglect and to examine how this might coexist with the well-established viewer-based neglect.
-We do so by combining empirical and computational approaches in the context of a figurecopying task, in an attempt to determine which parts are included and which neglected by various patients.
+We do so by combining empirical and computational approaches in the context of a figure-copying task in an attempt to determine which parts are included and which neglected by various patients.
 Copying has been used previously to characterize object-centered neglect, although the findings from these studies have not been without criticism.
-For example, Gainotti, Messerli, and Tissot (1972) have published illustrations depicting neglect of the left side of several objects that were present in a scene: For example, the patient omitted the left of a house, while copying the right of a tree that was located further to the left of the house.
-Marshall and Halligan (1993) have also used a figure-copying task to show how neglect may manifest in viewer- and/or object-based coordinates, and we will consider their findings in detail later.
+For example, Gainotti, Messerli, & Tissot (1972) have published illustrations depicting neglect of the left side of several objects that were present in a scene: for example, the patient omitted the left of a house, while copying the right of a tree that was located further to the left of the house.
+Marshall and Halligan (1993) have also used a figure-copying task to show how neglect may manifest in viewer- and/or object-based coordinates and we consider their findings in detail later.

 Although the presence of object-based neglect under the conditions of figure copying is provocative, this conclusion may not be entirely warranted (Driver & Halligan, 1991).
-Because drawing is a sequential task, with each object being the sole focus of attention for some period of time, the section being drawn becomes the entire environment, and so neglect may be determined by environmentrather than object-centered coordinates under these conditions.
+Because drawing is a sequential task, with each object being the sole focus of attention for some period of time, the section being drawn becomes the entire environment, and so neglect may be determined by environment rather than object coordinates under these conditions.
 It is difficult, then, to determine the contribution of an object-based reference frame under conditions of free copying and free viewing.
-To circumvent this problem, we asked neglect patients to copy a daisy presented in four different orientations, as shown in Figure 2, so as to disambiguate the left and right of the object from the left and right of other coordinate frames.
-It has also been suggested that, under conditions of misorientation, it is crucial to disambiguate the intrinsic left and right to maintain an object's identity (e.g., differentiating between the shape as a square or a diamond; Attneave, 1971), and an object frame may be invoked under these conditions specifically to achieve this end.
+To circumvent this problem, we had neglect patients copy a single daisy presented in four different orientations, as shown in Figure 2, so as to disambiguate the left and right of the object from the left and right of other coordinate frames.
+It has also been suggested that, under conditions of misorientation, it is crucial to disambiguate the intrinsic left and right to maintain an object's identity (for example, differentiating between the shape as a square or diamond; Attneave, 1971) and an object-frame may be invoked here to achieve this end.